 Water isn't the only liquid you can soak these seeds in.

-Add 1/4 cup (40 grams) of chia seeds to 4 cups of fruit juice (1 liter) for half an hour to make a fruit juice that's full of fiber and minerals.
+Add 1/4 cup (40 grams) of chia seeds to 4 cups (1 liter) of fruit juice and soak for 30 minutes to make a drink that's full of fiber and minerals.

-You can make chia pudding similar to chia water.
-For a thicker pudding texture, add more chia seeds and let the mixture soak longer.
+You can make chia pudding as you would chia water.
+For a thicker, pudding-like texture, add more seeds and let the mixture soak longer.

-You can make this pudding with juice or milk, and then include flavorings such as vanilla and cocoa like in this recipe.
+You can make this treat with juice or milk, including flavorings like vanilla and cocoa.

-If you want to make your smoothie even more nutritious, then add some chia seeds.
+If you want to make your smoothie even more nutritious, consider adding chia seeds.

-You can add chia seeds to almost any smoothie recipe by soaking them to make chia gel before adding them to your favorite smoothie.
+You can use chia in almost any smoothie by soaking them to make a gel before adding.

-Although many people prefer to soak chia seeds before they eat them, you can eat them raw too.
+Although many people prefer to soak chia seeds, you can eat them raw, too.

-Try grinding them up and sprinkling them on your smoothie or oatmeal.
+Try grinding and sprinkling them on your smoothie or oatmeal.